Analysis of non-diffusive avalanche transport of energetic particles: Phase-space transport

-In the following, we employ a test particle approach.
-Tracer trajectories are evaluated using the assigned potential fields described in the previous sections, i.e. tracers are evolved by means of Eqs.(\ref{eq1}) and (\ref{eq2}) alone.
+In the following, we employ a test particle approach and we stress that we use, accordingly to the previous section, the notation for the phase space as ($x$, $s$) to well underline the EP redistribution in comparison with respect to HAGIS-LIGKA simulations.
+In fact, the variable $s$ is treated in the mapping scheme as a velocity variable, and this define without ambiguity the reduced phase space we are considering.
+Tracer trajectories are evaluated using the assigned potential fields described in the previous sections, i.e. tracers are evolved by means of Eqs.(\ref{eq1}) and (\ref{eq2}) alone with time dependent potential extracted from the fully non linear simulations.
 We track markers initialized on two phase-space grids at a given time $\tau$, as depicted in \figref{fig_10}.
-Points of the first grid are denoted as $(x_i,s_j)$ while points on the second grid as $(x'_i,s'_j)$.
-The second grid is obtained from the first one through a small translation $\delta$.
+Points of the first grid are denoted as $(x_i,s_j)$ while points on the second grid as $(x'_i,s'_j)$ obtained from the first one through a small translation $\delta$.
+Each grid is 400$\times$400 for a total of 320000 evaluated tracers.
+This choice has followed a resolution scan in order to obtain well peaked structures.
+Moreover, since $x$ variable is $2\pi$ periodic, the grid are initialized covering roughly $2\lambda_{max}$, where $\lambda_{max}=2\pi/\ell_{min}$ (with $\ell_{min}=\text{Min}[\ell_j]$).
 As the tracers evolve, by the time $\tau+\Delta\tau$, the distance between a point and its corresponding point on the second grid can be denoted as $\delta_{\Delta}^{ij}$.
 The FTLE field $\sigma_{i,j}(\tau,\Delta \tau)$ is readily computed on the first grid as

 As previously mentioned, hyperbolic LCS are closely linked to the contours of $\sigma_{i,j}$ in the phase-space, especially with 1D peaked structures known as ridges \citep{SLM05}.
 It is well known that, in a scenario involving a single mode with a constant amplitude, similarly to a pendulum, attractive and repulsive structures will merge into the separatrix.
 The hyperbolic LCS will reflect this, as shown in \cite{jpp_cmf, CFMZJPP}.
 Considering a general non-autonomous dynamical system, multiple intersections occur allowing transport by means of the so called lobe-dynamics, see e.g. \cite{Di_Giannatale_2018}.